 The neutral safety switch is often an overlooked component of a vehicle.
 When you go to start your engine, the gear must be set to Neutral or Park.
 Most people will already have their gear set to Park from when they parked their car before and that is fine.

 For instance, if you inadvertently set the gear to Drive and then try to start the engine, the neutral safety switch will prevent the engine from starting.
-That way, the vehicle will not glide forward right afterward.
+That way, the vehicle will not roll forward right afterward.

 Manual transmissions have a different component that acts in a similar manner as the neutral safety switch.
 This component is installed in the clutch of the vehicle and it prevents the engine from being started if the clutch pedal is not pressed.

-Top 4 Symptoms of a Bad Neutral Safety Switch
+Common Bad Neutral Safety Switch Symptoms

 If you have set the gear to park in your automatic transmission and the engine does not crank after you turn the key in the ignition, then you probably have a problem with your neutral safety switch.

 Sometimes the engine might crank in park but not in neutral.
 This is another possible symptom of a neutral safety switch problem.
 The switch itself might still be in good shape, but it could be loose in the transmission or there could be an electrical issue that is preventing the switch from receiving power.

 If your neutral safety switch is having serious electrical problems, then your engine will not crank in park or neutral.
 The starter relay relies on the switch for receiving power.
 If it can’t receive this power, then the starter motor will not be able to crank the engine.